prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

 message Exemplar {
   // labels_refs is a list of label name-value pair references, encoded
   // as indices to the Request.symbols array.
 This list's len is always
-  // a multiple of 2, and the underlying labels should be sorted. repeated uint32 labels_refs = 1;
+  // a multiple of 2, and the underlying labels should be sorted lexicographically. repeated uint32 labels_refs = 1;
   double value = 2;
   int64 timestamp = 3;